vbookshelf/RAG-Experiments/README.md

 # RAG Experiments
-My experiments while learning how to build a RAG (Retrieval Augmented Geeration) system.
+My experiments while learning how to build a RAG (Retrieval Augmented Generation) system.